roblatour/OMVBackup/README.md

 CPU usage:
 - the backup process used only marginally more CPU than when the system was idle
 - the compression process used significantly more CPU, with the OVM dashboard reporting over 70% busy much of the time.
-Regardless, the OMV Web Interface and OMV managed file access performance remained respectable during the compress process.
+Regardless, the OMV Web Interface and OMV managed file access performance remained functional during the compress process.

 File sizes:
 - uncompressed backup file: 28.6 GB